xingt-tang/resume.github.io/_news/dlp_recsys.md

 inline: true
 ---

-A paper about online marketing is accpeted by DLP@Recsys.
+One paper about online marketing is accpeted by DLP@Recsys.